manan0209/manan0209/README.md

 <div align="center">

 ```
-⚡ Fun fact: I can debug code faster than I can explain why it broke
+ I can debug code faster than I can explain why it broke
 ```

-*Last updated: May 2025 | Made with ☕ and ❤️*
+*Last updated: May 2025 | Made with ❤*

 </div>